Suraj-tiwari-github/react-course-v3_Notes/01-fundamentals/README.md

 };
 ```

-- can't render objects in React
+- can't render objects in React, We will get an error in the console, The error message is : Objects are
+- Object are not valid as a React child.
+- Reason for error: we have render {books} [Books is a object].
+We can't render the object directly.

 ```js
 function BookList() {